Getting help at uni

-“I felt myself gradually beginning to decline at university, but didn’t realize until I was already very low.”
-Jasmine shares about her depression and how she found help at uni.
+“I felt my mental health gradually beginning to decline at university, but I didn’t realise until I was already very low.”
+Jasmine shares the story of her depression and how she found help at uni.

 Previously, I was in denial to others and to myself.
 I felt as though I had to constantly, as the cliché goes, “put on a brave face”.
 Always present at lectures, always helping out with various societies and departmental activities, and always doing my best to seem cheerful, I was afraid that other people would judge me if I told them how I was feeling – or worse, somehow use the knowledge to their advantage.
 So I kept people at arm’s length.
 Above all, I was afraid of acknowledging the amount of work I had to do in order to improve my mental wellbeing.
 It’s not easy, and it’s not instant.
 It’s a process, and a difficult one at that.

-After years of treading water, I felt myself gradually beginning to decline at university, but didn’t realize until I was already very low.
+After years of treading water, I felt my mental health gradually beginning to decline at university, but I didn’t realise until I was already very low.
 A perfectionist, I have always excelled at school and work, and most of the praise I ever received was based on this one part of me – my academic intelligence.
-Although I wasn’t fully conscious of it at the time, I had internalized this and accepted a false sense of self; one that was based on the approval I sought from others through being a high achiever.
+Although I wasn’t fully conscious of it at the time, I had internalised this and accepted a false sense of self - one that was based on the approval I sought from others through being a high achiever.

 My perfectionism was beginning to seep into other areas of my life.
 I had to be the perfect friend, girlfriend, flatmate and daughter, and I could not forgive myself if I was anything less.
 On occasion I would even project these unrealistically high expectations that I held for myself onto others.
 I felt a strong pang of guilt whenever I did this or put my own needs above anybody else’s, and so I learnt to repress my feelings and turn my attention outwards instead.

-I was focusing too much on the approval that I so craved, rather than the actual content of the course.
-I was driven by acceptance rather than success and a love of learning.
-At a loss, I tentatively started talking to well-meaning friends about my procrastination, but decorated my concerns with humour.
+I was focusing too much on the approval that I so craved rather than the actual content of the course.
+I was driven by a need for acceptance rather than success and a love of learning.
+At a loss, I tentatively started talking to well-meaning friends about my procrastination, but I decorated my concerns with humour.
 Because of this and the fact that my grades were actually still very high, I can understand why they struggled to take me seriously.

 My counsellor suggested six weeks of therapy with her, an offer that I semi-reluctantly took up seeing as I had nothing to lose.
 Over the time that I saw her, the more she persisted, the more I resisted.
 I would try to distract her by rambling on about irrelevant things or deflecting her observations with humour.
 Although I was frustrated with myself for not opening up, I thought that if she saw me for who I really was then I would be harshly judged – which was worse than being accepted on a superficial level.